Bealby/grandpas-pocket-watch-shop/README.md

     - `python3 manage.py loaddata watch_types`
     - `python3 manage.py loaddata appointment_times`

-- To allow for Admin access type in the terminal `python3 manage.py createsuperuser`, and provid a username, email address and password.
+11. To allow for Admin access type in the terminal `python3 manage.py createsuperuser`, and provid a username, email address and password.

-- For local development in GitPod, create the file `env.py` which will contain confidential `USER KEYS`.
-Ensure there is `.gitignore` file created that includes `env.py`.
+12. For local development in GitPod, create the file `env.py` which will contain confidential `USER KEYS` as shown in the 'Environ Variables' below.

+    Ensure there is a `.gitignore` file also created that includes `env.py`, to ensure all 'Environ Variables' are never exposed in GitHub.

+##### Environ Variables

 | KEY            | VALUE         |
 |----------------|---------------|